finopsfoundation/framework/_resources/project--finops-assessment.md

 permalink: /projects/finops-assessment/

 title: FinOps Assessment
-description: This U.S. Public Sector FinOps playbook seeks to build upon the existing FinOps framework to assist U.S. federal agencies with their cloud spend.
+description: The FinOps Assessment playbook is designed to be used in conjunction with the FinOps Framework to assist you with a measurable, meaningful analysis of your current operating maturity as you travel that journey.
 page-identifier: project_us-gov
 identifier: projects
 project-title: U.S. Public Sector FinOps Playbook